epfl-dojo/vuepload-files/README.md

 ## Next steps

 - Create a nice user interface to:
-  - Add upload progress bar
   - upload through a drag and drop zone
-  - manage files (add/delete)
+- Try to proxy the websocket through webpack (https://github.com/webpack/webpack-dev-server/issues/283)
+- Secure the file management (through db?)